raspberrypilearning/getting-started-guide-microbit/en/step_4.md

 **Windows:** Open **File Explorer** and check that you can see `MICROBIT` under `This PC` on the left-hand side.
 If it is there, drag the downloaded `.HEX` file to it, and your program will be saved to your micro:bit.
 You should now be able to use it.

 **MacOS:** Open **Finder** and check that you can see `MICROBIT` under `Locations` on the left-hand side.
 If it is there, drag the downloaded `.HEX` file to it, and your program will be saved to your micro:bit.
-You should be able to use it.
+You should now be able to use it.

 --- /collapse ---